nikita-fuchs/ngx-ng2-semantic-ui/README.md

 Semantic UI Angular Integrations, written in pure Angular - **no JQuery required**.
 ## Important:
 This is an intended endeavour to upgrade the awesome [ng2-semantic-ui](https://github.com/edcarroll/ng2-semantic-ui) to later versions of Angular.
 For time reasons, the code is only tested for successful compilation of the library and demo page.
+This code is provided absolutely free of warranty.
+If you find a bug, feel free to contribute a fix.

 | Angular   |      Package      |  Branch |
 |----------|:-------------:|------:|